marcoom/swarm-resume-refiner/README.md

    * **OpenAI API Key** – Paste your key to enable agent execution.
    * **Model Selection** – Choose from OpenAI GPT models based on your quality and cost preferences.
 Larger models generally produce better results but are more expensive.
 Current recommended models for strong performance are gpt-5 and gpt-5-mini, though this may evolve as new models are released.
 Pricing details: https://platform.openai.com/docs/pricing
    * **Target Word Count** – Guides output length (e.g., ~500 words typically results in a two-page resume).
+   * **Custom Header Override** - Check this to replace the AI-generated contact info with your own structured items (Prefix, Text, URL).

 4. **Run the Process**: Click **Process Resume** to start the multi-agent pipeline and generate your optimized resume.